mathandy/244-project/README.md

 # configuring the run
 You can adjust options for the run by editing (or adding entries to) the `custom_static_params` dictionary at the bottom of "noisy2txt.py".

+# To listen to dataset as it will be fed to the model
+`python timit_loader.py`
+Note that this allows you to check that the transcripts are cropped properly and that the noise level is as desired.